Malaysian GST: Bill introduced

-The Malaysian Government has announced that intends to introduce a goods and services tax (GST) effective from 1 April 2015.
+On 25 October 2013, the Malaysian Government announced its intention to introduce a goods and services tax (GST) effective from 1 April 2015.

 - The standard rate of GST would be 6%